EARLY CLOSURE

 Amphibian Monitoring

-Community scientists have joined Woodland Park Zoo to document when and were local frogs, toads, newts and salamanders are breeding in Snohomish and King counties.
+Join a team of fellow amphibian enthusiasts once a month to monitor when and where frogs and salamanders are breeding in Snohomish and King counties.
 The more we learn, the better we can protect the vanishing wetlands of Washington and their amphibian inhabitants.

 Bat Activity Trends

-Bats are a common urban wildlife species, but their nocturnal habits mean that people don’t often notice them unless we take a little time to learn how to observe them.
-We are empowering YOU to become a community scientist while learning more about local bat species and bat conservation issues.
-Why are bats important?
+Do you ever wonder…why are bats important?
 Where do they live?
 Are there bats in my neighborhood?
-How do I know when there is a bat in the sky above me?
-Learn the answers to these questions and help us answer the question: Where and when are bats active around western Washington?
+How do I tell a bird from a bat at night?
+Learn the answers to these questions and help us answer the question: Where and when are bats active around Washington?

 City Nature Challenge

-Woodland Park Zoo is thrilled to help mobilize people across the Seattle-Tacoma metropolitan area (all of Snohomish, King and Pierce counties) to join the City Nature Challenge – a nature observation event using the iNaturalist app.
+Woodland Park Zoo is thrilled to help mobilize people across the Seattle-Tacoma metropolitan area to join the City Nature Challenge – a nature observation event using the iNaturalist app.
+Explore independently or join an event to connect with wildlife near you.
+Show the world how biodiverse our region is by making observations and identifications during this global bioblitz!

 Otter Spotter

-River otters are found in water systems all over Washington state.
+River otters are sentinels of ecological health found in water systems all over Washington state.
 From 2016 to 2019, we asked for your help to spot them!

 See the results